 Sibia provides proofreading, essay review, and copy editing services to businesses, graduate and college students, authors, researchers, professors and professionals from around the world.

 Usually, you must have some previous experience along with a degree.
-Though it isn’t necessary, but it will give you more preference.
+Though it isn’t necessary, it will give you more preference.

 As of now, they are currently not hiring any proofreader.
 But, you can bookmark this website to check any job opening.

 12. Artisan Talent

 Artisan Talent is an American creative staff agency who is interested in digital, marketing & creative talent.